Combretum fruticosum: Description

 The orange flame vine is a liana that reaches up to 3 m in height without a support and up to 11 m with a support.
 The branches are cylindrical and striated.

 The leaves are persistent to semipersistent, dense and dry.
 They are simple, opposite, sometimes alternate, 6 to 16 cm long and 3 to 8 cm broad, with an entire margin and a short petiole.

-The flowers appear in summer and are yellowish to reddish, small, grouped in axillar spikes 8 to 16 cm long.
+The flowers appear in summer and are yellowish to reddish, small, grouped in axillary spikes 8 to 16 cm long.
 The calyx is bell-shaped with 4 lobules 5 mm long, the corolla has 4 very small petals 1 to 1.5 mm long.
 The 8 stamens are 3 cm long and have reddish anthers.
 The number of flowers varies from 52 to 93 in each inflorescence.

 The fruit forms in autumn and is dry and indehiscent, 2 cm long, and reddish brown.